-USD School of Law's Career Services offers students the following services.
+USD School of Law's Career and Professional Development offers students the following services.

-This website and Career Services emails are the primary means of announcing Career Service programs, interview schedules, special resume collections and other legal career information.
+This website and Career and Professional Development emails are the primary means of announcing Career and Professional Development programs, interview schedules, special resume collections and other legal career information.
 Students are responsible for regularly reviewing the website and emails for information.

 Our Symplicity job search system requires students to use their USD email accounts.
 Therefore, it is essential that students check their USD email accounts and make sure there is enough room on that account to receive career-related emails.

 Job listings are often received daily and posted online (Symplicity).
 Positions include local, regional and nationwide listings with government agencies, courts, law firms and public interest employers.

 All students can speak with an advisor about all aspects of their career search, including private law firms, public interest opportunities, government agencies, judicial clerkships and alternative careers.
 Appointments are encouraged, and walk-ins are assisted as soon as possible.
 Early morning or early evening appointments are available upon request.
 For students unable to travel to campus, telephone appointments may be scheduled at any time, including over the lunch hour.
 To schedule an appointment, email the Office of Career and Professional Development or call (619) 260-4529.

 The Career and Professional Development staff reviews and edits students' resumes and cover letters.
 You can submit your resume for review by making an appointment with one of our staff or by delivering it to our office via mail, hand delivery or email.
 Resumes can be picked up from our office after an average turnaround time of 48 hours.